 In addition, you may customize the simulation with various "reality levels".
-Each level introduces an element which makes the simulation both increasing the single sector of the single sector o
+Each level introduces an element which makes the simulation both more realistic and more difficult.
+To select the reality levels, use the joystick to move the flashing asterisk and press the trigger to toggle the YES/NO indicator.

-1) Limited Visibility
+1) LIMITED VISIBILITY

-If this level is selected enemy ships which are beyond radar/sonar range will not appear on the map display.
+If this level is selected enemy ships which are beyond radar/sonar range will not appear on the map displays.
 Enemy ships which were detected but have moved out of range will blink slowly at their last known position.
-If this level is not selected, all enemy ships appear on the map displays remedience of their screen explorations. regardless of their range or location.
+If this level is not selected, all enemy ships will appear on the map displays regardless of their range or location.

-2) Convoy Zig-Zags
+2) CONVOY ZIG-ZAGS

-If this level is selected the enemy convoys will "¿ig-zag" (change course) at regular intervals.
-If this level is not selected, cargo ships will steam straight ahead unless they are attacked by torpedoes or encounter land masses
+If this level is selected enemy convoys will "zig-zag" (change course) at regular intervals.
+If this level is not selected, cargo ships will steam straight ahead unless they are attacked by torpedoes or encounter land masses.